dreadwrr/Developer-buddy/README.md

-#                               12/07/2025
+#                               12/10/2025
 ![Alt text](https://i.imgur.com/S8015dn.png) <br><br>

 for Porteus 5.01, 5.1 and Nemesis

-A Qt version is coming to Windows 10/11. find file or files by extension and also compress to a .zip/.rar archive by time<br>
+A Qt version for Windows 10/11. find file or files by extension and also compress to a .zip/.rar archive by time<br>
 A new feature Find new files fast with a  drive index that is stored in a .gpg cache file loaded into memory.

 Scan the system index independtly with scan IDX from the main hybrid analysis to catch files that have a different checksum but same modified